Kyofin/Sparklens/README.md

 This will not run reporting, but instead create a Sparklens JSON file for the application which is stored in the **spark.sparklens.data.dir** directory (by default, **/tmp/sparklens/**).
 Note that this will be stored on HDFS by default.
 To save this file to s3, please set **spark.sparklens.data.dir** to s3 path.
 This data file can now be used to run Sparklens reporting independently, using `spark-submit` command as follows:

-`./bin/spark-submit --packages qubole:sparklens:0.3.2-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename>`
+`./bin/spark-submit --jars target/sparklens-0.3.2.jar --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename>`

 `<filename>` should be replaced by the full path of sparklens json file.
 If the file is on s3 use the full s3 path.
 For files on local file system, use file:// prefix with the local file location.
 HDFS is supported as well.